 Make sure you raise awareness and train all your employees about IT security.
 The adoption of proper behavioural practices by all staff is an extremely important measure.
 This often entails deploying greater efforts at organisational and behavioural level and also at technical level, to increase your data security most effectively.

-Alongside the gradual strategy to improve its level of security, a company also has the option of following “best practices” or setting out more commonplace security measures.
-The general strategy is quicker to implement than the gradual strategy, and requires less expertise within the company.
+Alongside the gradual strategy to improve its level of security, a company also has the option of following ‘best practices’ or setting out more common security measures.
+The general strategy is quicker to implement than the gradual strategy, and it requires less expertise within the company.
 However, it does not necessarily take into account the real needs of the company.

-Some best practices guides are available on the CASES website:
+Some best practice guides are available on the CASES website:

 Draw up a charter for users.

-These checklists have been drawn up by analysing the most common threats and by proposing organisational, technical or behavioural security measures in order to reduce existing vulnerabilities.
+This checklist has been drawn up by analysing the most common threats and by proposing organisational, technical or behavioural security measures to reduce existing vulnerabilities.